gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 Object data and methods
 -----------------------------

-| Variables and defintions can be gathered together in a class.
+| Variables and definitions can be gathered together in a class.
 | Objects are an **encapsulation** of variables and functions.
 | Objects get their data attributes (properties) from class variables.
 | Objects get their procedural attributes (methods) from class functions.